 You should add details about the current cropping year (ie from autumn 2016 to harvest 2017), except for options including over winter stubbles.

 For over-winter stubble options, you need to provide details of where these will be located in autumn/winter 2017/2018.
 If you don’t yet know the location of these options, make sure you inform Natural England by letter or email by 1 September 2017.

 You don’t need to state where the option will be if your agreement ends before options are due to start.

 Changing your claim

-You can amend your claim after you’ve submitted a claim form by writing to Natural England (eg if you’ve not been able to carry out the management requested, or because of land being transferred in or out of the agreement).
+You can amend your claim after you’ve submitted a claim form by writing to Natural England (for example if you’ve not been able to carry out the management requested, or because of land being transferred in or out of the agreement).

 Additional important information about ES claims